controls::review roles

 Roles provide several advantages that make it easier to manage privileges in a database system.
 Security administrators can control access to their databases in a way that mirrors the structure of their organizations (they can create roles in the database that map directly to the job functions in their organizations).
 The assignment of privileges is simplified.
 Instead of granting the same set of privileges to each individual user in a particular job function, the administrator can grant this set of privileges to a role representing that job function and then grant that role to each user in that job function.

-Rationale: Reviewing the roles within a database helps minimize the possibility of unwanted access.
+Reviewing the roles within a database helps minimize the possibility of unwanted access.

 Skipping